FinnishCustoms-SuomenTulli/account-monitoring-system/wsdl/README.md

 **Before the new schema is deplyed to production the data supplier must update their test interface to use the new schema version.
 After that Customs will perform acceptance testing of account information queries for the data supplier.**

-## Deployment for data users

-All data suppliers' responses are available via the new interface.
-Via the old interface, only responses from the data suppliers who have not yet deployed the new schema version are available.
-When the data user is ready to start using the new interface the deployment does not require any changes by Customs.
-The new interface uses the same permissions and certificates as the old one.

-**Before deploying the new interface to production, the data user should run through the test cases using the test environment interface.
-When the data user considers the testing is passed, they should inform Customs at tilirekisteri(at)tulli.fi about the schedule for starting production interface to get support for the deployment if needed.**

 ![Interface transition](https://github.com/FinnishCustoms-SuomenTulli/account-monitoring-system/blob/main/diagrams/rajapintasiirtyma-en.png)